Hilda Kay Grant: Biography

 The next novel, Dove Cottage, inspired by the author's own house outside Toronto, was described by The New Yorker as "an unashamed and thoroughly delightful escape story about a domesticated, downtrodden Canadian bank clerk, Homer Flynn, who unexpectedly inherits a large fortune ... (and) takes advantage of his new-found wealth to do exactly as he pleases."
-Published in 1960 Miranda, according to the New York Times, "... is a loving book...It is also -- and here imagination ceases -- a letter-perfect rending of day-by-day living in a Nova Scotian town in the Nineteen Twenties.
+Published in 1960 Miranda, according to The New York Times, "... is a loving book...It is also -- and here imagination ceases -- a letter-perfect rending of day-by-day living in a Nova Scotian town in the Nineteen Twenties.
 This the present reviewer can aver."
 Morgan's Castle of 1964 is a murder mystery set at a winery in the fictitious village of Greenwood in the Niagara Peninsula of Ontario and, as The New York Times wrote at the time, "Few such credible and practical murderers have flourished in fiction.
 Miss Hilliard uncomfortably persuades one they may be commoner in life."
 Dove Cottage was also published in the weekend supplement magazine Star Weekly Novels and translated to Dutch as De charmante bezoeker (De Spaarnestad, 1960).
 Morgan's Castle was similarly published in Star Weekly Novels, in Holland as Spel met de dood (De Spaarnestad, 1966), and republished by Ace Books in 1979.
 Grant also wrote short stories and poetry for such magazines as Maclean's, Chatelaine and Canadian Poetry.

-Morgan's Castle was Grant's last novel, although she published three subsequent works of non-fiction under her own name.
+Four To Go (1973) was Grant's last work of fiction, published in abridged version under her own name in the Toronto Star Weekly.
+She also authored three works of non-fiction.
 She received a Canadian Centennial Commission grant to research and write Samuel Cunard, Pioneer of the Atlantic Steamship and was also a Canada Council Award recipient.
-A lifelong gardener, even when limited to a balcony in her later years, she co-authored Small City Gardens with William S. Brett in 1967.
+A lifelong gardener, even when limited to a balcony in her later years, Grant co-authored Small City Gardens with William S. Brett in 1967.
 Robert Stevenson, Engineer and Sea-builder was a biography of the lighthouse builder and grandfather of Robert Louis Stevenson.
-In 1969 Kay Grant left writing to focus on her first artistic interest of painting and in her later years was recognized as an accomplished watercolorist.
+In 1969, Kay Grant left writing to focus on her first artistic interest of painting and in her later years was recognized as an accomplished watercolorist.
 She had often supplied illustrations for her own books.

-Kay Grant died on May 11, 1996 at her home in Toronto and was cremated and interred in the Grant family plot in Riverside Cemetery in New Glasgow, Nova Scotia.
+Kay Grant died on May 11, 1996, at her home in Toronto and was cremated and interred in the Grant family plot in Riverside Cemetery in New Glasgow, Nova Scotia.

 Works

 Novels

-Under the pseudonym Jan Hilliard, she wrote six novels:
+Kay Grant wrote seven novels, six under the pseudonym Jan Hilliard: